dullroar/ten-steps-to-linux-survival/README.md

     m Files (x86)\Microsoft SDKs\Azure\CLI\wbin;C:\Windows\System32\WindowsPowerShel
     l\v1.0\

 Note the differences and similarities.
 Both the paths are evaluated left to right.
 Both use separators between path components, a `;` for DOS and Windows, a `:` for Linux.
 Both delimit their directory names with slashes, with `\` for DOS and Windows and `/` for Linux.
-But Linux has no concept of a "drive letter" like `C:`, and instead everything is rooted in a single namespace hierarchy starting at the root `/`.
-We'll be talking more about directories in the next chapter.
+But Linux has no concept of a "drive letter" like `C:` in Windows, and instead everything is mounted in a single namespace hierarchy starting at the root `/`.
+We'll be talking more about directories, paths and file systems in the next chapter.

-And just to muddy the waters further, notice how Cygwin under Windows shows the `PATH` environment variable, with `bash` syntax but a combination of both Cygwin and Windows directories, and Windows drive letters like `C:` mapped to `/cygdrive/c`:
+Just to muddy the waters further, notice how Cygwin under Windows shows the `PATH` environment variable with `bash` syntax but a combination of both Cygwin and Windows directories, and Windows drive letters like `C:` mapped to `/cygdrive/c`:

 ``` bash
 $ echo $PATH